 Frequently Asked Questions

-A: Recreate when: purchasing new hardware, after major Windows updates, or every 6-12 months.
-This ensures the recovery environment has current drivers.
+A: Recreate when: a new version of Hasleo Backup Suite is released, after purchasing new hardware, after major Windows updates, or every 6–12 months.
+This ensures that the recovery environment supports the latest backup image formats while keeping drivers up to date.

 A: Try: 1) Disable Secure Boot in BIOS/UEFI settings, 2) Change boot order to prioritize USB, 3) Press function key (F8, F12) during startup to access boot menu.